01 of 13

-Breckenridge is one of Colorado's excellent ski destinations, and is also a quaint town with Victorian architecture that dates back to mining days.
-Have fun with your kids in the Victorian Christmas atmosphere, with decorated shops on Main Street, A Christmas Carol, lighting of Breckenridge and Santa's arrival in horse-drawn sleigh.
+Breckenridge is one of Colorado's excellent ski destinations and is also a quaint town with Victorian architecture that dates back to mining days.
+Have fun with your kids in the Victorian Christmas atmosphere, with decorated shops on Main Street, A Christmas Carol, the lighting of Breckenridge and Santa's arrival in a horse-drawn sleigh.

 Visiting at Christmas?
 Don't forget to set up a special phone call or video from Santa.Continue to 7 of 13 below.

 Colonial Williamsburg is fun throughout the year, with a beautifully restored historic district peopled by real-life actors bringing to life the days just before the American Revolution.Continue to 8 of 13 below.

 09 of 13

 Bethlehem CT: The Christmas Town

 Bethlehem -- a pretty place to visit, in Connecticut's Litchfield Hills-- is a small town that makes the most of its name at Christmas time.
 Each December, thousands of people make a pilgrimage to Bethlehem to mark their Christmas mail with not only the Bethlehem postmark, but also special rubber-stamps known as "cachets".
 The best time for families to visit is during the Bethlehem Christmas Town Festival, a two-day event in early December.
 Opening night has a candlelight processional, and the arrival of Santa to light a 75-foot Christmas Tree.Continue to 10 of 13 below.